 The internet can be a useful source of information, but you need to be sure that the information is from a reliable source and quality controlled.
 (Please note: Harrogate and Rural District Clinical Commissioning Group is not responsible for the content of external websites).

-Sample safe handling of medicines policies
+Sample safe handling of medicines policies and procedures

 Click on the documents below to download sample policies which can be used as a resource to assist managers in developing a policy for the safe handling of medicines in their own service.